am9zZWY/de.htwg-konstanz.asta.app.server/README.md

 # HTWG App - Backend

-The [HTWG App](https://github.com/htwg-app/htwg-app-front) connects to this backend which is deployed on `Heroku`.
+The [HTWG App](https://github.com/htwg-app/htwg-app-front) for the [HTWG Konstanz](https://www.htwg-konstanz.de) connects to this backend which is deployed on `Heroku`.

 ## 1. Installation